2023 Friendly and Inclusive Spaces Awards

 Eligibility

-Built works must have been completed since 30th November 2016 and may be submitted by the lead architect of the project or by the building owner/client with the architect’s permission.
-Attribution must be correctly presented and agreed in submission when there are number of architects in a team.
+Built works had to be completed by 30th November 2016 and submitted by the lead architect of the project or by the building owner/client with the architect’s permission.
+Attribution had to be correctly presented and agreed in submission when there are number of architects in a team.

-Research by an architect or architects which advances the theory and practice of friendly and inclusive design must have been completed since 30th November 2016.
-Projects that have previously been submitted may be submitted only one additional time.
+Research by an architect or architects which advances the theory and practice of friendly and inclusive design had to be completed by 30th November 2016.
+Projects that had previously been submitted could be submitted only one additional time.

 Jury Members